godlikemouse/das-keyboard-q-gaming-profiles/README.md

 A collection of Das Keyboard Q gaming profiles.

 ## Installation
-Clone this repository and copy the profiles into your `.quio/v2/local-profiles` folder.
+Clone this repository and copy the contents of the `profiles` directory into your `.quio/v2/local-profiles` directory.

 - Windows: `C:\Users\<your-username>\.quio\v2\local-profiles`
 - Linux: `~/.quio/v2/local-profiles`